who-knows-inc/KEA_DAT_DevOps_2025_Spring/combined_course_markdown.md

 But you should not push the state file into git because it risks:

-* mergeing two versions of the file incorrectly, resulting in an invalid file.
+* merging two versions of the file incorrectly, resulting in an invalid file.

 * exposing secrets about your system which can compromise security.